engine-programming/engine-programming.github.io/content/_index.md

 A much more complete path tracer is explored in [*Physically Based Rendering: From Theory to Implementation*](https://www.pbrt.org/) by Matt Pharr, Wenzel Jakob, and Greg Humphreys.
 It covers the theory of physically based rendering and also demonstrates an implementation.

 To use the GPU, you need to go through a graphics API.
 Direct3D 11 is easy to start with.
-Direct3D 12 and Vulkan are more complex and could hinder your learning of graphics itself.
+Direct3D 12 and Vulkan are more complex but they are what modern engines use.
 Below are resources for these APIs.

 Direct3D 11:
 * [The official documentation](https://learn.microsoft.com/en-us/windows/win32/direct3d11/atoc-dx-graphics-direct3d-11).